 What is SMPTE 2110 ?
 And What Does Distributed Production Mean for Broadcasters?

-To some, the emergence of SMPTE 2110 is indicating the end of the “Wild West” of broadcast contribution over IP, and the beginning of clear standards for broadcasters and vendors.
+To some, the emergence of SMPTE ST 2110 (more commonly known as SMPTE 2110) is indicating the end of the “Wild West” of IP video broadcast production and the beginning of clear standards for broadcasters and vendors.
 But what is SMPTE 2110?
-And why is distributed production important?
+And why is distributed production over IP important?

-In this post, we’re going to give a high-level explanation of SMPTE 2110, and what distributed production will mean for broadcasters.
+Following the the recent update of Haivision’s flagship video encoder, the Makito X4, which includes support for SMTPTE 2110 ingest, we’re going to give a high-level explanation of SMPTE 2110, and what distributed production over IP will mean for broadcasters.

 What is SMPTE 2110?